-Incorporated in 1976, the Bardavon 1869 Opera House, Inc. (the Bardavon) is a New York State nonprofit corporation that owns and operates two historic theaters and the region’s premiere orchestra, the Hudson Valley Philharmonic (the HVP).
+Incorporated in 1976, the Bardavon 1869 Opera House, Inc. (the Bardavon) is a New York State nonprofit corporation that owns and operates a 944-seat historic theater in Poughkeepsie and the region’s premiere orchestra, the Hudson Valley Philharmonic (the HVP).
 The company also regularly presents in other venues such as the Mid-Hudson Civic Center, Hutton Brickyards and the Ulster Performing Arts Center.

 What we do

-The Bardavon presents top-notch music, dance, theater, and classic films for patrons of all age, cultural, educational and income groups—making quality arts performances accessible to everyone.
 Our diverse events attract audiences from the state’s nine-county Hudson Valley Region that lies between Albany and New York City.
-And many of our patrons travel regularly from NYC itself, Connecticut, Vermont, Massachusetts, Pennsylvania, and beyond.
+And many of our patrons travel regularly from NYC, Connecticut, Vermont, Massachusetts, Pennsylvania and beyond.

 Our performances, programs, and off-site events reach nearly 80,000 residents and visitors every year.
 In addition to Bardavon programming, audiences also enjoy many events hosted by outside community groups in our venues.
 Residencies provide 3,300 regional students with workshops and assemblies in their own schools, and the Bardavon-produced Celebration of Lights Parade draws over 5,000 to Downtown Poughkeepsie.